metorres89/job_interview_1/README.md

 # Evaluation

-To evaluate the performance of both methods I used the **System.Diagnostics.Stopwatch** class which is helpful to measure the milliseconds it takes a statement execute.
+To evaluate the performance of both methods I used the **System.Diagnostics.Stopwatch** class which is helpful to measure the milliseconds it takes a statement to execute.

 I created a Console program to execute many **Find** and **Find2** invokations with increasing wordstreams.
 I did it that way to test if there are any performance differences when it looks for just one word or many.